mlml/autovot/README.md

 **Note:** This plugin does not train a new classifier.
 You have the option of using one of the classifiers provided with this installation.
 If you'd like to train your own, please follow the [command line tutorial](#tutorial1).

-Open the soundfile and accompanying TextGrid in Praat.
+* Open the soundfile and accompanying TextGrid in Praat.

-Select both and click AutoVOT.
-Select the interval tier containing the intervals where you would like to predict the VOT.
+* Select both and click AutoVOT in the Praat Objects window.

+* From the dropdown menu, select the interval tier containing the intervals where you would like to predict the VOT.

+* Indicate the text used to mark your VOT intervals (default = any string)

+* Select the appropriate channel.

-Adjust the other parameters as necessary.
+* Adjust the min and max vot length parameters as necessary.

+* Indicate which training model file you would like to use (default = amanda)

-Click "Next"
+* Click "Next"

 If successful, the Praat info window will display the output of auto\_vot_decode.py and the new TextGrid with the AuotVOT prediction tier will open with the sound in the Praat editor.